Buy Self-help legal documents

 You can approach the Ombudsmen's office for advice if you're considering disclosing information of serious wrongdoing or if you've already disclosed it.
 You can contact them in person, by phone or by writing them a letter.

 The Ombudsmen must give you guidance and advice on how the PROTECTED DISCLOSURES ACT 2002 works.
 They will also explain to you what the general role is of each of the different official authorities so that you can decide which authority to approach if necessary.

 There are Ombudsmen in Auckland, Wellington and Christchurch.
-Their contact details are as follows:

 People to whom the information is disclosed must do their best not to release any information that might identify you, unless: